Ringling Bros. and Barnum & Bailey Circus was billed as the “Greatest Show On Earth.”

-We must be aware of the changing culture around us and adjust as needed.
 This doesn’t mean we compromise the truth, but it does mean adjusting the methods we use to present it when needed.

 Don’t get comfortable.
 Even the “greatest children’s ministry on earth” can become irrelevant if necessary changes are not made in a timely manner.